gnif/LookingGlass/doc/install.rst

 libvirt Configuration
 ~~~~~~~~~~~~~~~~~~~~~

-This article assumes you already have a fully functional libvirt VM with
+This article assumes you already have a fully functional libvirt domain with
-PCI Passthrough working on a dedicated monitor.
-If you do not please
+PCI passthrough working on a dedicated monitor.
-ensure this is configured before you proceed.

-If you use virt-manager, this guide also applies to you, since it uses
+If you use virt-manager, this guide also applies to you, since virt-manager uses
-libvirt.
+libvirt as its back-end.

 **If you are using QEMU directly, this does not apply to you.**

-Add the following to the libvirt machine configuration inside the
+Add the following to your libvirt machine configuration inside the
-'devices' section by running "virsh edit VM" where VM is the name of
+'devices' section by running ``virsh edit <VM>`` where ``<VM>`` is the name of
 your virtual machine.

 .. code:: xml